 We should break here for a moment and mention the patches.
 Bloodlines was initially released with a series of bugs and unfinished features.
 Though I completed the game without any real trouble when it was released, many users got caught up on scripting that didn’t trigger, freezes, crashes, and assorted nasties.
 Flash forward many years later, and you now have the benefit of an excellent series of fan patches.
 Installs come in “basic” (bug fixes only) and “plus” (deleted content re-added) formats, and my new playthrough for this review was with the plus patch.
 I don’t have a list of what was added, so I may inadvertently be referring to extra content.
 I would highly recommend the “plus” version anyway, as what I played was meticulous balanced, virtually seamless, and probably contributed to the 80+ hours I sunk into this (according to my saves).

 Character creation either walks you though a series of questions, or just sends you right to the character sheet.
-You spend experience points on attributes (strength, charisma) and skills (firearms, computers) to affect the overall effectiveness of your feats (lockpicking, persuasion, stealth).
+You spend experience points on attributes (such as strength and charisma) and skills (firearms, computers) to affect the overall effectiveness of your feats (lockpicking, persuasion, stealth, etc).
 Feats max out at 10, and will require a combination of attributes and skills to get to this point.
 Feats can also be temporarily buffed by your vampire disciplines.
 You spend experience points to boost the effectiveness of these, and spend blood to activate them.
 Players get three universal disciplines, and three more determined by the vampire clan they choose.
 These run the range from Auspex which boosts a Toreador’s perception, to Dominate which lets a Ventrue mind-control humans.

 There are seven clans to choose from.
 Other than the fixed disciplines, which vary per clan, there is little enforced difference.
 Some dialogue options will change, and some minor paths will be opened to one clan but not to others (like a unique haven), but overall, every character is able to do every mission and see just about everything there is to see.
 They are also equally effective – at least before disciplines – at every task, so you’re free to determine what you’re skilled at based on the distribution of your experience points.
 Those disciplines do make a serious impact though, so it’s beneficial to match your clan with your intended playstyle.

 Much like Deus Ex, you’re free to approach quests in a few different ways.
 From an extremely high-level view, every main quest has a dialogue path, a stealth path, and a straight combat path, all of which get to the goal.
-Combat is generally treated as a last resort, and bonus XP is given to finding peaceful solutions.
+XP isn’t actually granted for combat – only for completing objectives – freeing you up to decide how to accomplish them.
 However, side quests can be more restrictive.
 A Nosferatu series requires some familiarity with stealth and hacking to complete, and if you’re unable to talk your way into at least one situation I can think of, you’ll alert guards and lock yourself away from other side quests in that area.
 If you do absolutely everything, however, you’ll be rolling in experience points – enough to serviceably buy all the hacking, lockpicking, and sweet-talking skills you’ll need to experience all the content with one character.

 Combat comes in ranged and melee flavors, and in this case, costs mean you will want to pick one and stick with it.
 Ranged is tough to get into, as your early six-shooter sucks ass.
 You’ll also miss wildly (shown by expanding crosshairs) at novice levels of Perception and Firearms.
 Things turn around drastically around mid-game though, and some of the final weapons (like the assault rifle) swat down enemy vampires and otherworldly bosses with delightful ease.